devigned/az-roadshow-oss/README.md

 - [103 - Scalable Apache / Memcache Demo](./demos/103_iaas/readme.md)
 - [201 - Internet of Things Hub](./demos/201_iot/readme.md)
 - [202 - Azure Container Services](./demos/202_acs/readme.md)

+## Getting Started
+Copy the env.sh.example to .env.sh and fill in with empty environment variables.
+These will be used for credentials when needed by the scripts.